sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 ## Virt + GitOps Workshop

-Use OpenShift Virtualization & GitOps to deploy a demo application pod and a MySQL VM.
+In this workshop you will learn how to deploy a demo application (pod and a MySQL VM) using OpenShift Virtualization & GitOps.

 Once the application is deployed this is what you will see in OpenShift's Topology View: